CenterForSpatialResearch/methods-in-spatial-research-fa2021/syllabus.md

 ## Requirements

 Attendance at all six class sessions is required.
 You are expected to give engaged and generous participation in class discussions and in critique workshops with your peers.
-To help prepare reading conversations, each week you will post/pose one discussion question to the class via Canvas by 8am each Friday.
+To help prepare reading conversations, each week you will post/pose one question for discussion to the class via Canvas by 7am each Friday (or for not early risers by Thursday night).

 Skills-focused weekly tutorials are required and will expose you to multiple methods for engaging with spatial data.
 Tutorials include step by step instructions and are graded on completion (not accuracy).